BlasianQ/food-supplier-app/README.md

 In a new Firebase project, I created and populated a database with the provided Product Data.

-Then I began server-side development by creating a filterByPrice Firebase cloud function and deployed it via ```firebase deploy --only functions```
+Then I began server-side development by creating a filterByPrice Firebase cloud function that responds with all products whose price falls at or below the given maxPrice, in json format, which is then deployed via ```firebase deploy --only functions```

-The front-end then takes a maxPrice user-input parameter and fetches the filterByPrice function from its associated https URL to display a list of filtered products from the database.
+The front-end then takes a maxPrice user-input parameter and fetches the filterByPrice function from its associated https URL to display a list of filtered products from the function response.

 ## Trade-offs